orz0313/Unity-Diet-Saber/README.md

-# Unity-Diet-Saber
+# orz0313-UnityDietSaber
-A game like Beat Saber but use webcam as input.
+A game like BeatSaber but use webcam as input.